High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Tensor Decomposition and Tensor Autoregression

-where $S=\{m+1,\dots, n\}$, and when $m=n$, $\cm{X}_{[\emptyset]}=\text{vec}(\cm{X})^\top$.
+where $S=\{n+1,\dots, m\}$, and when $m=n$, $\cm{X}_{[\emptyset]}=\text{vec}(\cm{X})^\top$.

 Finally, we summarize some concepts and useful results of the Tucker decomposition \citep{tucker1966some,deLathauwer2000multilinear}.
-For any tensor $\cm{X}\in\mathbb{R}^{p_1\times\cdots\times p_d}$, its multilinear ranks $(r_1,\dots,r_d)$ are defined as the matrix ranks of its one-mode matricizations, namely $r_i=\text{rank}(\cm{X}_{(i)})$, for $i=1,\dots,d$.
+For any tensor $\cm{X}\in\mathbb{R}^{p_1\times\cdots\times p_m}$, its Tucker ranks $(r_1,\dots,r_m)$ are defined as the matrix ranks of its one-mode matricizations, namely $r_i=\text{rank}(\cm{X}_{(i)})$, for $i=1,\dots,m$.
 Note that $r_i$'s are analogous to the row and column ranks of a matrix, but are not necessarily equal for third- and higher-order tensors.
-Suppose that $\cm{X}$ has multilinear ranks $(r_1,\dots,r_d)$.
-Then $\cm{X}$ has the following Tucker decomposition:
+However, the Tucker ranks must satisfy the condition